• There are no suggestions because the search field is empty.

 It is difficult to differentiate influenza from other viral illnesses just by symptoms.
 Rapid influenza diagnostic tests or molecular assays in the lab (done with nasal swabs or throat swabs) can help with the diagnosis.
 In suitable cases, antiviral medication can be used to treat the condition.

-The flu vaccine can help prevent you from getting sick with the flu.
-If you do get sick, getting the vaccine reduces the severity of illness and lowers the risk of flu-associated hospitalization.
-The flu shot can be beneficial as a preventative tool for people with chronic health conditions.
-Even if you are healthy, getting the vaccine is an important way of protecting yourself and your loved ones who may be more vulnerable.
+The flu shot can be a preventive tool for people with chronic health conditions.
+Even if you are healthy, getting the vaccine is an important way of protecting yourself and your loved ones, who may be more vulnerable.
+During pregnancy, it helps protect pregnant women, and after pregnancy, it helps protect their infants from flu in their first few months of life.

 Reference

 1. Centers for Disease Control and Prevention.
-(2021, September 10).
+(2023, June 30).
 Influenza (flu).
 Centers for Disease Control and Prevention.
-Retrieved September 17, 2021, from https://www.cdc.gov/flu/index.htm.
+Retrieved August 18, 2023, from https://www.cdc.gov/flu/index.html

 Topics: Health & Wellness, Vaccinations